 - High-quality infrastructure

 - Private and public debt levels still high, very negative net external position

-- Duality of the labour market, high unemployment and high structural unemployment
+- Duality of the labor market, high unemployment, and high structural unemployment

 - Significant proportion of small, under-productive enterprises